A second order upper bound for the ground state energy of a hard-sphere gas in the Gross-Pitaevskii regime: Introduction and main result

 Unfortunately, Bogoliubov transformations of the form (\ref{eq:BT1}) do not seem compatible with the hard-core condition (\ref{eq:hard}).
 As a consequence, they do not seem appropriate to construct trial states approximating the ground state energy of a system of particles interacting through a hard-sphere potential.
 A different class of trial states, for which (\ref{eq:hard}) can be easily verified, consists of products having the form

-for a function $f$ satisfying $f (x) = 0$, for all $|x| < \frak{a}/N$.
-Such an ansatz was first used in \cite{J}; for this reason, products of the form (\ref{eq:jas}) are often known as Jastrow factors.
+for a function $f$ satisfying $f (x) = 0$, for all $|x| < \frak{a}/N$ (as mentioned after \eqref{eq:HN1}, also here $x_i -x_j$ is interpreted as difference on the torus).
+Such an ansatz was first used in the physics literature in \cite{B,D,J}; it is often known as Jastrow factor.
 In order for (\ref{eq:jas}) to provide a good approximation for the ground state energy, $f$ must describe two-particle correlations.
 Probably the simplest possible choice of $f$ is given by the solution

 of the zero-energy scattering equation $-\Delta f = 0$, with the hard-core requirement $f(x) = 0$ for $|x| < \frak{a}/N$ and the boundary condition $f(x) \to 1$, as $|x| \to \infty$.
 The problem with this choice is the fact that $f$ has long tails; as a consequence, it is extremely difficult to control the product (\ref{eq:jas}).
 To make computations possible, we need to cutoff $f$ at some intermediate length scale $\frak{a}/N \ll \ell \ll 1$, requiring that $f (x) = 1$ for $|x| \geq \ell$ (the cutoff can be implemented in different ways; below, we will choose $f$ as the solution of a Neumann problem on the ball $|x| \leq \ell$ and we will keep it constant outside the ball).
 Choosing $\ell$ small enough (in particular, smaller than the typical distance among particles, which is of the order $N^{-1/3}$), the Jastrow factor becomes more manageable and it is not too difficult to show that its energy matches, to leading order, the ground state energy (\ref{eq:ENlead}).
 In the thermodynamic limit, this was first verified in \cite{Dy}, using a modification of (\ref{eq:jas}), considering only correlations among neighbouring particles.